How to Make a DIY Paper Flower Lantern

 • Hot glue: Gluing the flower to the wall is very effective, but keep in mind that you’ll have to remove the glue and repair the wall if you ever take the lantern down.

 • Wire hanger: This is my favorite method.
-Create a loop from a length of floral or armature wire and glue this to the back of your lantern.
+Create a loop from a floral or armature wire and glue this to the back of your lantern.
 Then using the loop, hang the lantern from a single nail in the wall.
 Like hanging a picture.
 See below for a visual example:

 And you’re done!